runemadsen/printingcode.runemadsen.com/index.md

 For next week pick an existing piece of visual art (painting, ad, etc) that uses randomization as a key design principle, and recreate it in code.
 If in doubt, get inspired by [some of these famous Olivetti posters](https://www.google.com/search?q=olivetti+posters&espv=2&biw=1436&bih=782&source=lnms&tbm=isch&sa=X&ved=0CAcQ_AUoAmoVChMIou-YmZGTyQIVBJYeCh2lnQJw).
 You should use at least some randomization concepts from this week's lecture in your sketch, in order to make the sketch dynamic.
 This means that it needs to look different every time it runs, but still have the visual style of the original work.
 Come to class prepared to show your print + to share how your sketch uses randomization.
 I'm looking for the simplest possible implementation, which means that it's up to you to set goals that are simple enough for you have time to code and print the assignment.

-Week 10: Repetition
+Week 11: Repetition
 ------------------

 Repetition is highly computational, still human beings have created patterns as long as we have known creative expression.
 In this class we'll focus on the use of patterns in graphic design, and look at different repetition techniques and ways of creating custom patterns.

 ### Class Overview

-* Quick thoughts on final project
-* Guest Lecture
 * Lecture: **[Computational Repetition](/lecture-repetition)**
 * [Assignment code review](/randomization-homework)
-* Exercise:
-* Possible reading discussion
+* Draw loop and mouse events in Rune.js
+* Quick thoughts on final project

 ### Assignment for next week